rizdiaprilian/My-Project/heart_failure_streamlit/Readme.md

-This project contains what my machine learning in case heart failure done in python and streamlit.
-Some basic implementation of object oriented programming are applied here.
+This project demonstrate how machine learning classification applied in heart failure done in python and streamlit.
+Some basic concepts of object oriented programming are applied here.
 Dataset used is available in kaggle https://www.kaggle.com/andrewmvd/heart-failure-clinical-data.

 Credit for author Davide Chicco, Giuseppe Jurman in his research